filmor/webos-messaging/README.md

     $ ./waf

-Building an ipkg is done via (NOT YET IMPLEMENTED):
+Building an ipkg is done via (NOT IMPLEMENTED YET):

     $ ./waf make_ipkg

+You might need to copy some libraries from your webOS device into `build_lib/lib`, especially `libstdc++.so`, since the one deployed in the PDK is broken.